SKLV287465/chess_engine/README.md

 Bugfixes:

+- pawn promotions do not toggle last position
+- castle does not work
-- pm is sometimes not set correctly
+- negamax does not seem to correctly choose good moves.
-- queen move is not correct, not all moves generated